drobertadams/GraphGen/README.txt

 - Token - a simple representation of a token with type and lexeme
 - Lexer - converts the input character stream into a stream of Tokens
-- Parser - reads the input Token stream from the Lexer and builds a Configuration object to guide the Generator, and a list of Productions for the Generator to use.
+- Parser - reads the input Token stream from the Lexer and builds a dictionary of configuration options guide the Generator, and a list of Productions for the Generator to use.
 A sample grammar is given below:

 		# Sample Grammar File